rvagg/delayed/README.md

 *Available in an Ender build as `$.cumulativeDelayed(fn, ms...)`*

-Returns a new function that will delay execution of the original functino for the specified number of milliseconds when called.
+Returns a new function that will delay execution of the original function for the specified number of milliseconds when called.
 Execution will be **further delayed** for the same number of milliseconds upon each subsequent call before execution occurs.

 The best way to explain this is to show its most obvious use-case: keyboard events in the browser.